Old Brick Capitol

 The Old Brick Capitol in Washington, D.C., served as the temporary meeting place of the Congress of the United States from 1815 to 1819, while the Capitol Building was rebuilt after the burning of Washington in late 1814.

-"Old Brick" served as a private school, a boarding house, and, during the American Civil War, a prison known as the Old Capitol Prison.
-It was demolished in 1929, and its site is now occupied by the U.S. Supreme Court building.
+"Old Brick" was used as a private school, a boarding house, and, during the American Civil War, a prison known as the Old Capitol Prison.
+It was demolished in 1929 to be replaced by the U.S. Supreme Court building.

 Site history

 The site was located on Capitol Hill and was acquired from the Carroll family to accommodate the U.S. Capitol.
 Located at 1st and A streets NE in Washington, D.C., on the eastern slope of Capitol Hill, the site's first building was a red brick tavern and hostel called Stelle's Hotel, built around 1800.
 It was part of a neighborhood of rooming houses catering to the U.S. Congress.